Hepatitis B Surface Antigen

 What is Hepatitis B Surface Antigen?

-Hepatitis B surface antigen (HBsAg) is a protein on the surface of the hepatitis B virus; its presence in blood indicates active hepatitis B infection.
+Hepatitis B surface antigen (HBsAg) is a protein found on the surface of the hepatitis B virus.
+HBsAg screening is a blood test that shows whether the hepatitis B virus is present.

 What might a high or low Hepatitis B Surface Antigen mean?